culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 You can also find advice and specific topic help in the official [forum](https://www.3dflow.net/forums/) of the software.

-Finally you can also join the [Discord Channel](https://discord.com/invite/3HMUKff) if you prefer.
+Finally, you can also join the [Discord Channel](https://discord.com/invite/3HMUKff) if you prefer.